balder-dev/balder/doc/source/basics/connections.rst

     class MyConnection(balder.Connection):
         pass

-This sets and enables the connection.
-But till now, it is inserted without some parent or child dependencies.
+This defines and registers the connection.
+However, up to this point, it is added without any parent or child dependencies.

 Inserting into the tree
 -----------------------

-You can insert your connection also in the global connection tree.
-For this you have to insert it with the decorator ``@balder.insert_into_tree(..)``.
-This decorator allows you to define parents of the connection.
-These dependencies will be set globally for the whole Balder session.
-If you have a connection that is based on a TcpV4 connection, you can implement this easily:
+You can also insert your custom connection into the global connection tree.
+To do this, use the decorator ``@balder.insert_into_tree(..)``.
+This decorator allows you to define the parent connections - that is, the connections on which your new one is based.
+These dependencies will be set globally for the entire Balder session.

+For example, if your connection is based on a :class:`TcpV4Connection`, you can implement it easily like this:

 .. code-block:: python